Thursday, January 23, 2025

 I tried to soothe him.

-Don, I understand your frustrations about life, even when you're victorious.
+Don, I understand your frustration about life even when you're victorious.
 We get worked up about defeating things that make our lives hard.
 We may defeat those things, but it's still the same fucking life.

 Damn right, Harry!
 It's the same fucking life!